The scientific journal “Studia z Polityki Publicznej / Public

 published at the Collegium of Socio-Economics of the SGH Warsaw School of

-Economics, announces the Call for Papers for the Special
+Economics, announces the Call for Papers for the Thematic Issue:

-for submitting manuscripts: July 15, 2021.
+Deadline for submitting manuscripts: October 31, 2021.

 The scope of this Call for Papers: